c014/Netgear/vul1.md

 ![image](./img/2.png)

-Finally, the attacker can get telnet shell.
+Finally, the attacker can get the telnet shell.